morepath/morepath/doc/app_reuse.rst

 But what if we have a scenario where there is a core application and we want to extend it *without modifying it*?

 Why would this ever happen, you may ask?
-Well, it can, especially in more complex applications and reuse scenarios.
-Often you have a common application core and you want to be able to plug into it.
+In complex applications and reuse scenarios it does.
+Imagine you have a common application core and you want to be able to plug into it.
 Meanwhile, you want that core application to still function as before when used (or tested!) by itself.
 Perhaps there's somebody else who has created another extension of it.

-This architectural principle is called the `Open/Closed Principle`_ in software engineering, and Morepath makes it really easy to follow it.
+In software engineering we call this architectural principle the `Open/Closed Principle`_, and Morepath makes it easy to follow it.
 What you do is create another app that subclasses the original:

 .. code-block:: python